EmeEmu/ZebrafishSharedRBMs/README.md

 #### 3.2.
 Fig.2 and S2-4

 Figure 2 and associated supplementary figures are produced with the notebook `Figures/Fig.Voxelized.jl`.
+This notebook requires the voxelized dataset and voxelized RBMs, which are available as `DataDeps` or can be recomputed as described previously.

+#### 3.3 Fig.3 and S5-8

+Figure 3 and associated supplementary figures are produced with the notebook `Figures/Fig_Reinit_training.jl`.
+This notebook requires the whole-brain single-neuron dataset, teacher and student RBMs, which are available as `DataDeps` or can be recomputed as described previously.
+It also requires the precomputed metrics between weight maps `WeightDist_6fish_WBSC_*.h5` which is created by `Analysis/Weight_Map_Distance.jl`.
+For conveniance we also provide this file as a `DataDeps`.

 ---